Web 2.0 Logo

 WEB 2.0: SUMMARY

-Because Web 2.0 is making it more obvious that all that really matters are the services and information that computer technology now near-effortlessly facilitates access to, both individuals and companies will increasingly not be paying for complex devices and applications that they don't understand and really don't need to understand.
+Because Web 2.0 is making it more obvious that all that really matters are the services and information that computer technology now near-effortlessly facilitate access to, both individuals and companies will increasingly not be paying for complex devices and applications that they don't understand and really don't need to understand.
 Web 2.0 hence matters increasingly to business because where the value is created is starting to be challenged and to change.
-It is therefore perhaps not surprising that Business Week has claimed that Web 2.0 Has Corporate America Spinning.

 Beyond the boardroom and the IT silo, Web 2.0 also matters because it is starting to change the way in which we are all interacting not just with computers but with each other.
-Whereas a decade ago the young implicitly recognised the Internet as a culturally significant **technology** development, so today youth culture embraces the Internet as no more and no less than a communications media and a mechanism for service delivery.
-Gone already is the techny veneer, with teenagers glued bleary-eyed to their computers being recognised as addicted to each other, rather than to computing.
-Perhaps sadly and even alarmingly, there appear to be fewer teenagers sitting in their bedrooms programming anymore.
+Whereas a decade ago the young implicitly recognised the Internet as a culturally significant technology development, so today youth culture embraces the Internet as no more and no less than a communications media and a mechanism for service delivery.
+Gone already is the techny veneer, with teenagers glued bleary-eyed to their smartphone, tablets or computers being recognised as addicted to each other, rather than to their particular computing devices.
+Perhaps sadly and even alarmingly, there appear to be fewer teenagers sitting in their bedrooms actually programming anymore.

 The challenge for the young is in recognising how their use of the web is different to what has gone before.
-The problem for the rest of us is to conceptually get a grip on what is now so deeply engrained into the cyborg mentality of the young.
-Expect, therefore, this section of ExplainingComputers.com to continue to update very regularly as I try to do this most important of topics more justice.
+The problem for the rest of us is to conceptually get a grip on what is now so deeply engrained into their natural cyborg mentality.
+The terminology and particular technology will inevitably evolve.
+But it is pretty certain that Web 2.0 developments are here to stay.